 The U.S. government (Architectural and Transportation Barriers Compliance Board) has recognized EHS as a disability since 2002 [Exhibit X].

-“The Board recognizes that multiple chemical sensitivities and electromagnetic sensitivities may be considered disabilities under the ADA [American Disabilities Act] if they so severely impair the neurological, respiratory or other functions of an individual that it substantially limits one or more of the individual’s major life activities.
-The Board plans to closely examine the needs of this population, and undertake activities that address accessibility issues for these individuals.”
+The Board recognizes that multiple chemical sensitivities and electromagnetic sensitivities may be considered disabilities under the ADA [American Disabilities Act] if they so severely impair the neurological, respiratory or other functions of an individual that it substantially limits one or more of the individual’s major life activities.
+The Board plans to closely examine the needs of this population, and undertake activities that address accessibility issues for these individuals.

 However, despite this recognition, few accommodations have been made for those with EHS in the U.S.